pex-tool/pex/README.rst

     $ tox -e style

-All of our tox environments allow passthrough arguments, which can be helpful to run specific
+All of our tox test environments allow passthrough arguments, which can be helpful to run specific tests:
-tests:

 .. code-block::